N.F. Smith & Associates: History

 The 1990s saw marked growth for the company.
 In 1992, Smith's annual sales were $30 million; by 1998, they had topped $470 million due to the company's expansion of its business into new regions, industries, and service offerings.
-In 1997, the company moved into its new 60,000 sq. ft. headquarters in Houston, followed by the opening of its first major international office in Hong Kong that same year.
+In 1997, the company moved into its new 60,000 sq. ft. headquarters in Houston, followed by the opening of its first major international office and hub in Hong Kong that same year.
 Smith established a European presence with the opening of its Amsterdam office in 1999.

-In 2000, the company completed construction of a 15,000 sq. ft. warehouse in Houston to expand its ability to handle OEM and CEM consignment and excess inventories.
-Smith opened offices in Seoul, Silicon Valley, and Guadalajara in 2000, followed by office openings in New York in 2003 and Shanghai in 2004.
-By 2004, global sales exceeded $500 million.
-In 2017 global sales exceeded $1 billion for the first time.
+In 2000, the company completed construction of a 15,000 sq. ft. warehouse in Houston to expand its ability to handle OEM and CEM consignment and excess inventories, adding to its supply chain services.
+Smith opened offices in Seoul, San Jose, and Guadalajara in 2000, followed by office openings in New York City in 2003, Shanghai in 2004, and Shenzhen in 2008.